gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 }
 ```

-The result is nonzero exactly when some byte of `word` is zero.
-The reasoning fits in three steps.
-Subtracting `ONES`
+The expression returns a nonzero value when a lane contains zero.
+Subtracting `ONES` takes one from each lane.
+A `0x00`
-takes one off each byte lane.
-A lane holding `0x00` borrows and wraps to `0xFF`, which sets its high bit.
-The `& ~word`
-term keeps a high bit only where the original byte had its high bit clear, which rules out lanes that were already big
+lane borrows and wraps to `0xFF`, setting its high bit. `& ~word` retains that bit where the input had its high bit
-(a byte like `0x80` would also look "set" after the subtraction, and we do not want that false alarm).
-The final
-`& HIGHS` throws away everything except the per-lane high bits.
-What survives is a high bit in each lane that started at
-zero.

-That finds zero bytes.
-We want to find a specific byte, say `&`.
-The fix is a single XOR.
-Pick the byte you are hunting,
-broadcast it into all eight lanes by multiplying with `ONES`, and XOR it against the word.
-Every lane that held your
-byte becomes `0x00`, and now `has_zero` lights it up. turbohtml writes it like this:
+clear, which rejects a false match from a value such as `0x80`. `& HIGHS` discards the remaining bits.

+An XOR turns that zero test into a search for any byte.
+Multiplying the target by `ONES` broadcasts it across the eight
+lanes.
+XOR makes each matching lane zero, and `has_zero` detects the matches:

 ```c
 static inline uint64_t swar_hasbyte(uint64_t word, uint8_t byte) {